Resources for Educators and Youth Leaders

 Various DEC Divisions provide technical data and reports on a range of environmental subjects.
 Many of these reports give basic information on environmental problems and the steps being taken to mitigate and alleviate the problems.
 This information could be helpful with lesson plans and helping students find resources for research projects.

-Also, there is the New York's Open Data Portal (leaving DEC's website), that brings together local, state and federal data into one place.
+Also, there is the New York's Open Data Portal (leaves DEC's website), that brings together local, state and federal data into one place.
 You can search the site's datasets by specific state agency, location or subject, or explore featured datasets.
 Educators can use this data to create real-world problems for students to solve, or even have students create maps and charts with some of the data.
 The NY Open Data Portal also houses all of the state apps for mobile devices.

 - DEC Poster Contests - Various poster contests run by the New York State Department of Environmental Conservation

-- National Archery in the Schools Program - A cooperative effort between DEC, school systems and private organizations to help engage young people in outdoor activities and participate in the enduring sport of archery.
+- National Archery in the Schools Program (NASP) - A cooperative effort between DEC, school systems and private organizations to help engage young people in outdoor activities and participate in the enduring sport of archery.